TheeWhizzard/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot - lists all files in long format file /tmp/iamafile - script that prints the type of the file ln -s /bin/ls __ls__ - creates a symbolic link
+ls -la . .. /boot - lists all files in long format file /tmp/iamafile - script that prints the type of the file ln -s /bin/ls __ls__ - creates a symbolic link cp -u *.html ../ - that copies all the HTML files from the current working directory to the parent of the working directory